Know what questions to ask when choosing professionals for your outdoor patio project

 A designer can be anyone from a person with a degree in design from a professional school, to a person with hands-on experience designing interior or exterior spaces.
 They may or may not have additional study that would enable them to design an exterior space such as a patio.

 A landscape architect has at least a four-year degree plus at least two years of experience working under a licensed landscape architect before they take an exam to secure their own license to work.
 Their area of study includes drainage, irrigation and grading.
 They are well versed in horticultural study so they know what plantings would be well suited to your area.
+Their credentials can vary from state to state.

 Nearly anyone with knowledge of plant material can be a garden designer.
 However, a course of study that includes horticulture, landscape design and hardscape design is recommended for a garden designer.
 Many design/build firms that will design the patio and also build it will have a garden designer on hand.